When you start to build your business’ brand and website, one of the things you’ll need to choose are the fonts or typefaces you want to use.

 “Open Sans” is the typeface.
 “Open Sans light(300)” is one font within that type family.
 “Open Sans normal (400) italic” is yet another.

-Let’s take a look at another Google Font, Montserrat.
-Again, Montserrat is the type family or typeface.
-But it only has two different weights (normal and bold) and no italic style in its type family.
+Let’s take a look at another Google Font, PT Sans Narrow.
+PT Sans Narrow is the type family or typeface.
+But it only has two weights (normal and bold) and no italic style in its type family.

 This is important to understand when choosing the fonts you want to use for your business’ branding and on your website.
 The font you want to use in must be available in the type family if you want your text to display properly online and in print media.